 Political opponents immediately cried foul, accusing Thaksin of selling out the country.
 Combined with less rosy economic numbers, mismanagement of violence in the southern border provinces, and allegations that the prime minister showed insufficient respect to King Bhumibol Adulyadej, Thaksin’s political problems quickly mounted.

-The opposition quickly emerged in the form of the ‘yellow shirt’ protests – the People’s Alliance for Democracy.
+The opposition quickly emerged, re-energized, in the form of the ‘yellow shirt’ protests – the People’s Alliance for Democracy.
 These were led by Sondhi Limthongkul, a media mogul who formerly supported Thaksin but turned into one of the prime minister’s biggest foes.
-This was fertile ground.
+This was fertile ground for a reactionary movement.
 The Bangkok middle class had quickly soured on Thaksin, believing he was corrupt and his voters in the rural hinterlands were uneducated and had been ‘bought off’ by Thaksin’s wealth.
 Protesters began rallying with increasing frequency and intensity; a rally at the Royal Plaza in February, for example, drew a crowd of an estimated 50,000.

 In the aftermath of the coup, the Council for Democratic Reform appointed an interim civilian government to run the country while a new constitution was drafted, with former army supreme commander and privy councilor Surayud Chulanont as prime minister.
 The new regime was confronted with a new dilemma.
 It wished to seek the speediest return possible to democracy, but to also prevent the re-empowerment of the popularly-elected government that it had just overthrown.
 How could this be accomplished?

 By May 2007, a court ruled that TRT had engaged in electoral fraud and thus ordered the party dissolved, while 111 of its executives were banned from politics for five years.
 Meanwhile, the new government set about drafting a new constitution.
 The 1997 constitution, observed a columnist, “vaunted as the most democratic ever, delivered power into the hands of the least democratic leader of recent years”.
+Thus, a new constitution was needed to prevent a re-run of Thaksinocracy.
 New provisions included a senate that was half appointed (unlike that of the 1997 constitution, which for the first time was fully elected), the forbidding of politicians from intervening with the work of bureaucrats, and term limits for prime ministers.
 The intention was clear: to prevent the same concentration of executive authority that Thaksin had accumulated.
 The constitution was approved through a referendum in August 2007, although critics charged that those against had been barred from campaigning.